PetrFila/Beauty-Salon-website-redesign/README.md

 - I couldn't make dotenv file work.
 The script reads the file .env but the credentials are wrong.

+- The hamburger menu had to be completely re-done by using jQuery because the original CSS version was using a transparent div which was over contact form and submit button so they weren't accessible.

 Frontend form validation taken from this tutorial: https://formden.com/blog/validate-contact-form-jquery